gurugrit/Finals_Capstone_UCB_MLAI_2025_MOD24/README.md

 ### 🟡a.
 Logistic Regression Confusion Matrix

-Reading the table...and repeating the same for the rest of the Models below from (b) to (f)
+Reading the table as below and repeating the same for the rest of the Models b. through f.

 - True Negatives : 9743
 - False Positives: 71